oroinc/platform/README.md

  - Entity and entity fields manager
  - Users, roles and multi scope permissions management
  - REST API with JSON API standard support
- - Reports, Workflows, Data audit and many more features
+ - Reports, Workflows, Data audit and many other features

 OroPlatform is a good starting point for any kind of business applications, from custom intranet apps to modern open-source solutions like [OroCRM](https://www.orocrm.com) and [OroCommerce](https://www.orocommerce.com).